Work in Europe

 - Use your personal contacts: You can use a temporary job, a summer job or an internship as a stepping stone on your way to a permanent job.
 Your first job provides you with the right contacts for your second job – that’s the way it works in Spain!

 - Send in your CV, a typed application letter, a recent photo, translated copies of your qualifications and copies of your diplomas.

-- The CV is well-structured, no longer then two pages but there are no strict rules.
+- Your CV should be well-structured and no longer then two pages, but there are no strict rules.

 - Under personal details you are required to mention you passport or ID number.

-- The application letter is short and direct.
+- The application letter should be short and direct.
 The letterhead refers to the number of the vacancy.